Avco: History

 The Aviation Corporation was formed on March 2, 1929, to prevent a takeover of CAM-24 airmail service operator Embry-Riddle Company by Clement Melville Keys, who planned on buying Curtiss aircraft rather than Sherman Fairchild's.
-With capital from Fairchild, George Hann, the Lehman Brothers, and W. A. Harriman, the holding company began acquiring small airlines.
+With capital from Fairchild, George Hann, Lehman Brothers, and W. A. Harriman, the holding company began acquiring small airlines.
 By the end of 1929, it had acquired interests in over 90 aviation-related companies.
 In January 1930, the board broke off the airlines into Colonial and Universal Air Lines.
 Universal Air Lines name was changed to American Airways, and later merged with Colonial to form American Airlines.

 The company was required to divest American Airlines in 1934 due to new rules for air mail contracts.
 The Aviation Corporation ranked 32nd among United States corporations in the value of World War II production contracts.
 Two months after World War II ended the Aviation Corporation branched into the manufacture of farm machinery with its acquisition of the New Idea Company in October 1945.
 The company later changed its name to Avco Manufacturing Corporation, and then, in 1959, to Avco Corporation.
-In 1984 Avco sold its farm machinery division to White Farm Equipment and Avco was purchased by Textron.
+In 1984, Avco sold its farm machinery division to White Farm Equipment and Avco was purchased by Textron.